moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ## Monero in Xubuntu VM through Whonix Gateway

-Because we use Xubuntu 64-bit there is no issues with running latest monero.
+Because we use Xubuntu 64-bit there is no issues with running latest Monero.
 How to compile it can be found at [compile-monero-ubuntu-1510](http://moneroexamples.github.io/compile-monero-ubuntu-1510/).

 The only problem is initial synchronization, as it will take ages through tor.
 So better to download the current blockchain without tor before setting up the gateway or on other PC or VM that is not using Tor.
 Once the current blockchain is obtained it can be copied into Xubuntu VM.

-Running the bitcoin node through tor does not take much bandwidth or is not slow, as it is done in real time as block are coming.
+Running the Monero node through tor does not take much bandwidth or is not slow, as it is done in real time as block are coming.
 The only slow thing is the initial synchronization at it requires downloading ~8GB or more of data.
+Also, it wont be full node, as other nodes will not be able to connect to you.

 ## How can you help?